flynx/actions.js/README.md

   them.
 - **No return shadowing**
-  The _extending_ action can not replace the object returned by the _extended_ action, though it can _coopiratively_ update/modify it if needed
+  The _extending_ action can not replace the object returned by the _extended_ action, though it can _cooperatively_ update/modify it if needed
 - **Single return point**
   Only the _root_ action can return a value, any other returns by _extending_ actions are ignored
 - The default return value is `this`

+By design this tool-set promotes a _cooperative_ design and makes it hard to change/modify existing signatures / _contracts_ in _extending_ code.

 ### The main entities: